-If we or any receiver appointed by us take possession of your property, we can also remove, store or sell any goods or livestock on the property on your behalf.
+If we take possession of your property, as your agent we can also remove, store or sell any goods or livestock on the property on your behalf.
 If you leave items behind, you will have 14 days to remove them from the property after being given notice by us.
 We are not responsible for any loss or damage caused to items you have failed to remove.
-If the property has been let furnished, we or any receiver may apply all the rent as if it were rent of the property.
-We need not make any apportionment of such rent in respect of any furniture or goods.